saferrer/numericLib4j/README.md

 #numericLib4j - Library of numerical methods

-This is a library for Java where you can find different numeric methods to use out of the box.
+This is a Java Library where you can find different numeric methods to use out of the box.
 It was college project wich I decided to share so that other users can also add new things.

 ###Methods you can find
 * Bisection (roots)